h-hsoon/ADL1_NewsPaper/Reqirments_specification.md

    Availability : how the app operates and functions.

  ##  Functional Requirements
  Login button - by clicking this button the web sit will take you to your page.

+ Search button - this function will work to find the available course that the user searched for.